deepblackcoffee/demoTestNY/readme.md

 - When adding test for a live application, we can either add the `tests` or `e2e` directory to the app repo (preferred) or keep them in a separate repo.
 - We can upload the html test reports to an S3 bucket and have historical test results.
 - Github Actions are configured to run tests on every pull request to the `main` branch.
+- We can use the `workflow_dispatch` event to manually trigger a test run from the Github website.
+Go [here](https://github.com/deepblackcoffee/demoTestNY/actions/workflows/playwright.yml) and click on `Run workflow`.